Skip to main content

 X-RateLimit-minute-reset: 1731001800

-• *-remaining: How many requests you can still make before the window is exhausted.
+• X-RateLimit-minute-remaining: How many requests you can still make within the 1 minute window.

-• *-reset: UNIX timestamp (seconds) when that window resets.
+• X-RateLimit-minute-reset: UNIX timestamp (seconds) when that window resets.

 Usage logging

-We log every request to an internal usage stream (Valkey).
+We log every request to an internal usage stream.
 If you need exports for billing/reconciliation, contact support.

 Key rotation & revocation

-• Keys can be rotated by the Streamforge team on request.
-Rotate keys used in production carefully; old keys are immediately invalid.
+• Keys can be rotated by the Streamforge team on request, old keys are immediately invalid.

 Best practices